rust-lang/rust-forge/src/compiler/prioritization/procedure.md

 #### Summarize stable/beta nominations

 - Add them to the agenda explaining:
+  - Who the author of the PR is
+  - Who the assignee is
+  - Which issue fixes, it is a regression? what's the priority?
   - Why was it nominated
-  - Who the assignee is
-  - Add important details
+  - Add other important details

 Note: triagebot automatically creates a topic and notify @*WG-prioritization* members requesting addition to the agenda.